alexrudnick/dissertation/BURNDOWN.md

   * be able to draw curves of word training data size versus accuracy

 ## monolingual
-  * maybe rerun the word2vec experiements that we did with the regular feature file, since those seem to have used lemmas rather than surface forms. maybe surface forms help more?
   * finish up analysis and writeup
   * make charts & graphs
   * try doc2vec on a window around the focus word??